AllenCellModeling/napari-aicsimageio/README.md

 ![screenshot of plugin sorter showing that napari-aicsimageio-in-memory should be placed above napari-aicsimageio-out-of-memory](./images/plugin-sorter.png)

-There are two variants of this plugin that are created during installation:
+There are two variants of this plugin that are added during installation:
-* `aicsimageio-in-memory`, which reads the image fully into memory
+* `aicsimageio-in-memory`, which reads an image fully into memory
-* `aicsimageio-out-of-memory`,
+* `aicsimageio-out-of-memory`, which delays reading ZYX chunks until required.
-which delays reading ZYX chunks until requested for large file support
+This allows for incredible large files to be read and displayed.

 ## Examples of Features